 Pass with distinction PWD

-Pass Pass with Revisions PR
+Pass Р

 Fail F

-The chairperson of the examination committee submits an official ballot, graded and signed by each member of the committee, to the Associate Dean of Graduate Programs.
+The chairperson of the examination committee submits an official ballot, graded and signed by each member of the committee, to the Associate Dean of Academic Affairs and Faculty Development.
 The student receives a copy of the ballot.